aditishenoy/100-days-of-code/R2-log.md

 ### Day 8: July 20
 R2D08 - Worked with filling missing values in features in a new kaggle kernel today! #100DaysOfCode

+### Day 9: July 21
+R2D09 - Went back to some old projects and completed much needed documentation.
+Worked more with visualisation in my kernel and started using seaborn.
+Went over some common python DS interview questions #100DaysOfCode